KouseiMusic/RNG/README.md

 - **Customizable Rules**: Independently toggle "Sun" (birth) and "Void" (survival) neighbor counts, from 1 to 8 to alter the genetic behavior of the grid.
 Edge wrapping can be toggled on or off for bounded or infinite spatial logic.

-- **Analog Samples, Drums directly recorded on hardwares drums machines**:
+- **Analog Samples, Drums & Sub Bass directly recorded on hardwares machines**:
   - TR-808 ([Steven Tang](https://emphasisrecordings.bandcamp.com/))
   - TR-909 ([Steven Tang](https://emphasisrecordings.bandcamp.com/))
   - Perkons HD-01 (Kousei)